7abushahla/Arabic-One-DM/README.md

 | IFN/ENIT               | 26,459     | 937         | 411     |
 | AHAWP (Words Only)     | 8,137      | 10          | 82      |
 | **Final Unified Dataset** | **59,688** | **1,056** | **1,400** |

-This table presents a summary of the final unified Arabic handwriting dataset, which combines three distinct datasets to maximize writer diversity and lexical coverage.